Costa Rica's Investment Potential

 Who Is Investing in Costa Rica?

-In recent times electronics, pharmaceuticals, financial outsourcing, software development, and ecotourism have become the prime industries in Costa Rica's economy.
+In recent times electronics, pharmaceuticals, financial outsourcing, software development, ecotourism and medical instrument companies have become the prime industries in Costa Rica's economy.
 High levels of education among its residents make the country an attractive investing location.

-Large corporations like IBM, Hewlett Packard, Microsoft, GE, Intel, Abbot Labs, Procter & Gamble, GlaxoSmithKline, Motorola and Gerber have discovered Costa Rica’s investment-friendly climate and pro-US policies in regard to financial security and tax laws.
+29 of the Fortune 100 companies have operations in Costa Rica, including Amazon, Intel, Dole, P&G, Hewlett Packard Enterprise, IBM, and many more have discovered Costa Rica’s investment-friendly climate and pro-US policies in regard to financial security and tax laws.
 Their in-country investments have included both production and distribution facilities.
 Other high-tech companies are also considering the safe political environment and overall economic health of Costa Rica and are in the process of joining in.

 HP executives were quoted as saying that: "Costa Rica has proven to be a tremendous